katcipis/sophia/notes/linkedin-data-pipeline.md

 consumed by the same process on a consumer group.
 With this guarantee processing session information of a user can be done all in memory, for example, since all information from a specific user will always be delivered to the same process.

+#### Consistency

+From what I understand, Kafka can be configured for different levels of consistency, perhaps even having a full consistent mode, but to be honest this does not seem to be the idea, and it is not the way the authors use the system.

+According to them, they replace the requirement for consistency with good monitoring and alerts on all logic tiers (producer / broker / consumer).
+So they have information about delays and loss of messages, and can alert and act on that.
+But the system is optmized for high throughput and low latency, characteristics that are usually not friends with complete consistence.